relictgit/neovim-from-scratch/README.md

 # Make shure to backup your old neovim config file bevore doing that!

 This repository is inspired by the lunar vim / neovim from scratch project (see https://github.com/LunarVim/Neovim-from-scratch).

+required toolsets for null-ls are the diagnostic binaries like:
+- black for python (on gentoo install the package dev-python/black)
+- flake8 for python (on gentoo install the package dev-python/flake8)
+- stylua for lua (this is a rust program that can be installed via $(cargo install stylua) when rust is instaled.
+  See the documentation on rust on https://doc.rust-lang.org/stable/book/ch01-01-installation.html.
+  If you are on gentoo see this link for the USE Flags: https://wiki.gentoo.org/wiki/Rust)